 - Zimmer Biomet

-Stryker was the second-leading competitor after entering the robotic surgery market after their acquisition of MAKO Surgical Corp for $1.65 billion in 2013.
-MAKO manufactured and sold the Rio® Robotic Arm interactive orthopedic surgical platform, which has since been marketed by Stryker as the Mako™ Robotic Arm.
-The Mako™ system, used for partial knee arthroplasty and total hip arthroplasty, generates the vast majority of revenue in the orthopedic robotics market.
+Stryker was the second-leading competitor in the total surgical robotics market in 2021.
+Stryker entered the robotic-assisted surgery market after its acquisition of MAKO Surgical Corp for $1.65 billion in September 2013.
+MAKO manufactured and sold the Rio® Robotic Arm Interactive orthopedic surgical platform.
+Since the acquisition, Stryker has been marketing the system as the Mako™Robotic Arm.
+These market activities enhanced Stryker’s advanced imaging and visualization portfolio and further strengthened the company’s reputation in the medical device market.

 Smith & Nephew

-More on the top 10 robotic surgery companies can be found in a series of reports published by iData Research entitled the US Market Report Suite for Surgical Navigation and Robotic Systems.
+More on the top robotic surgery companies in the U.S. can be found in a series of reports published by iData Research entitled the US Market Report Suite for Surgical Navigation and Robotic Systems.